 1. These are the very last vegetables from my garden, and this is actually a tiny colander, so some of these were baby veggies, perfect for stir-frying.

-2. If you make this with bigger zucchini or squash, you should cut away some of the inside where the seeds are, and then cut the vegetables into strips.
-Starting in back, cut the zucchini into fourths lengthwise, then cut away the inner part of each strip, then cut into strips about 1/2 inch side.
+2. If you make this with bigger zucchini or squash, cut the zucchini into fourths lengthwise.
+Then cut away the inner part of each strip, and cut into strips about 1/2 inch side.

-3. “Symmetry of cut” in Chinese Cooking means that the food should be cut into pieces that are approximately the same size and same shape so everything cooks in the same amount of time.
+3. “Symmetry of cut” in Chinese Cooking means that the food should be cut into pieces that are approximately the same size and same shape.
+That’s important so everything cooks in the same amount of time.

 4. I also cut the onions so they were a similar size and shape as the other ingredients.